joshfrench/om-wiki-fork/Documentation.md

 ```

 `owner` is the backing Om component. `korks` is a key or sequence of
 keys.
 Will return the specified piece of component local state.
+Will
+always return pending state.

 ### get-shared